Top 10 Things To Do After a Car Wreck

 - Look for Witnesses.
 Take note of any bystanders that may have witnessed the crash and ask them for their contact information.
 Witnesses are sometimes contacted by insurance companies or attorneys to clarify or confirm details of the accident.

 - Exchange Information with the Other Driver.
 This is a time when emotions can run high.
 It is important to remain calm when dealing with the other driver.
 Do not admit fault and refrain from discussing the specifics of the crash; only gather the facts.
 Collect the names, driver's license information, and insurance information from the others involved in the crash.

 - Listen to and Follow the Advice of Police.
 Police are trained to handle this exact type of situation.
 Be calm and polite when dealing with the police; they have your best interest in mind.

 - Accept Medical Attention.
 Even if you feel okay after an accident, you should still get checked out at a hospital.
 At the very least, allow the responding paramedics to evaluate you on the scene.
 Many injuries from an accident are not immediately apparent, and adrenaline may prevent you from feeling the full extent of your injuries.

 - Stay Organized.
 Keep a file of all pertinent information, including names, addresses, insurance companies, medical bills, and repair estimates.
 These details may be useful if you need to pursue compensation later.

 - Call a Lawyer.
 A lawyer can protect your rights and make sure you receive satisfactory compensation for injuries.
 Your attorney can help you file your insurance claims, determine liability for the accident, and assist you in putting your life back together following a serious accident.

 Contact The Bettersworth Law Firm today at 830-606-0404 to schedule your free initial consultation.
-From offices in New Braunfels and Bexar County, we are proud to serve clients throughout the San Antonio, Seguin, and Austin areas.
+From offices in New Braunfels and Comal County, we are proud to serve clients throughout the San Antonio, Seguin, and Austin areas.